jina-ai/clip-as-service/README.md

 Then, you need to set the created token in HTTP request header `Authorization` as `<your access token>`, or configure it in the parameter `credential` of the client in python.

+⚠️: Our demo server `demo-cas.jina.ai` is sunset and no longer available after **15th of Sept 2022**.

 ### Text & image embedding